HL7/davinci-alerts/input/pagecontent/StructureDefinition-adt-notification-encounter-intro.md

 **Additional Profile specific implementation guidance:**

-- Following [US Core guidance] the Condition resource references the Encounter resource and not the reverse.
+- Following [US Core guidance] the [Da Vinci Admit/Transfer/Discharge Notification Condition Profile] resource references the Encounter resource instead using `Encounter.diagnosis.condition` to create a forward link from the encounter to the related diagnoses.

 ### Examples